umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ### Tree events

-Content, Media, Members and Data Type trees will no longer raise the legacy tree events (based on BaseTree).
-It is recommended to change all tree event handlers to use the new tree events which fire for every tree in Umbraco including legacy trees.
-The new tree events are static events and are found on the class `Umbraco.Web.Trees.TreeControllerBase`:
+Content, Media, Members, and Data Type trees will no longer raise the legacy tree events (based on BaseTree).
+It is recommended to change all tree event handlers to use the new tree events that fire for every tree in Umbraco including legacy trees.
+The new tree events are static events and are found in the class `Umbraco.Web.Trees.TreeControllerBase`:

 * `MenuRendering`
 * `RootNodeRendering`